Novanic/openhab-addons/bundles/org.openhab.binding.livisismarthome/README.md

 The communication betweeen the binding and the SHC is not encrypted and can be traced.
 So be carefull and secure your local network from unauthorized access.

-All other Livisi devices can be added using the following syntax:
+All other LIVISI devices can be added using the following syntax:

 ```
 Thing WDS <thing-id> "<thing-name>" @ "<room-name>" [ id="<the-device-id>" ]